A sales funnel helps you follow your customer journey stages from discovery and consideration all the way to purchase.

 Traffic is a broad metric, but it gives an insight into how well your brand awareness campaigns are doing.
 Measuring traffic and comparing it over time lets you understand how your customer acquisition channels are performing.

-If you use a for sales calls or use cold email marketing to attract prospects, you can use funnel metrics to determine each marketing channel's impact.
+If you use a business phone number app for sales calls or use cold email marketing to attract prospects, you can use funnel metrics to determine each marketing channel's impact.
 With Voice Intelligence technology, you'll be able to draw out useful metrics such as average call length, calls made per hour, and call outcomes without additional effort.

 Other sources of traffic could be: